laeblab/hamplicons/README.md

 ## Target Amplicons

 The `targets.fa` file is expected to contain one or more wild-type amplicons in FASTA format.
 The names of amplicon are used in the output report and must be unique.
 In addition, as `hamplicons` assigns sequences to wild-type amplicons by comparing them to the first and last bp of the wild-type amplicon, `hamplicon` cannot differentiate wild-type amplicons that only differ outside of the first/last 30 bp.

+## Testing

+To run the tests, install pytest and execute it in the repository root directory